 Our functional currency is U.S. dollars.
 All of our leasing arrangements are denominated in U.S. dollars.
 Currently, the majority of freight rail revenue is also denominated in U.S. dollars, but a portion is denominated in Canadian dollars.
 Although foreign exchange risk could arise from our operations in multiple jurisdictions, we do not have significant exposure to foreign currency risk as our leasing arrangements are denominated in U.S. dollars.
 All of our purchase agreements are negotiated in U.S. dollars, and we currently receive the majority of revenue in U.S. dollars.
-We pay substantially all of our expenses in U.S. dollars and pay substantially all of our expenses in U.S. dollars, we do not expect a change in foreign exchange rates would have a significant impact on our results of operations or cash flows.
+We pay substantially all of our expenses in U.S. dollars, however we pay some expenses in Canadian dollars.
+Because we currently receive the majority of our revenues in U.S. dollars and pay substantially all of our expenses in U.S. dollars, we do not expect a change in foreign exchange rates would have a significant impact on our results of operations or cash flows.